 The table below contains a non-exhaustive list of additional factual elements providing the context of the offence and factors relating to the offender.

-Identify whether any combination of these or other relevant factors should result in any further upward or downward adjustment from the starting point.
+Identify whether any combination of these or other relevant factors should result in an upward or downward adjustment from the starting point.
 Consecutive sentences for multiple offences may be appropriate where large sums are involved.
+Factors increasing seriousness Statutory aggravating factors:

 Previous convictions, having regard to a) the nature of the offence to which the conviction relates and its relevance to the current offence; and b) the time that has elapsed since the conviction

+Offence committed whilst on bail

+Other aggravating factors: